MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Focus and tabbing

 The WebView2 control raises events to let the app know when the control gains focus or loses focus.
-For tabbing, there's an API to move focus into WebView2 and an event for WebView2 to request the app to take focus back.<!--TODO: specify either user presses the Tab key, or browser tab is selected; disambiguate "tab"/"tabbing"-->
+For tabbing (pressing the `Tab` key), there's an API to move focus into WebView2 and an event for WebView2 to request the app to take focus back.

 ##### [.NET/C#](#tab/dotnetcsharp)